 Evaluating an investor’s investment activity means analyzing every company within its portfolio, then finding patterns that form the basis for the user’s search later.
 This quickly becomes an issue when we are analyzing the deals involving more than 100k portfolio companies.
 As we mentioned earlier, whenever the data shows gaps, is poorly translated, or in the wrong format, we need to step in by manually searching for news articles and mentions using Google to fill in the data and maintain quality.

 A multi-label problem

 Another problem to consider occurred when we would try to classify startups into certain industries.
 It may be the case that a given startup may be best described using multiple industries.
 For example, a startup might be revolutionizing the Education sector using Artificial Intelligence.
-We can’t simply just tag them to one exclusive category, but instead need to consider multi-label categories, Education and Artificial Intelligence.
+We can’t simply just tag them to one exclusive tag, but instead need to consider multi-label tags, Education and Artificial Intelligence.